miko-codes-a-lot/agriguard/README.md

 Kotlin: Programming language for the app development.
 Jetpack Compose: Modern UI toolkit for building native Android apps.
 MVVM Architecture: Clean and scalable app architecture.
-Room Database: For offline storage of crop-related data.
+Mongodb Atlas: For data storage of crop-related data.
 Retrofit: To fetch expert recommendations and solutions from the backend.

 📲 Installation